 2. Frequent use of chemicals

 Frequent use of chemical-laden products like bleach, hair dye and hair spray can harm your hair shafts and break your cuticles.
-Also, as Vata hair has risk of high porosity, it readily absorbs toxic chemicals from products.
+Also, as Vata hair has risk of high hair porosity, it readily absorbs toxic chemicals from products.

 Vata hair tends to reduce sebum production and lubrication.
 Combined with overwashing hair with synthetic shampoos and cleansers, can strip off natural oils from your scalp.